2025–26 NCAA football bowl games: CFP top 25 standings and bowl games

-The College Football Playoff (CFP) selection committee is expected to announce its final team rankings for the season on December 7, 2025.
+The College Football Playoff (CFP) selection committee announced its final team rankings for the season on December 7, 2025.

-The top five ranked conference champions, along with the seven highest ranked remaining teams, will be selected to compete in the College Football Playoffs.
-The top four ranked teams will receive a first-round bye.
-This is a change from the 2024–25 season, when the top four ranked conference champions were given a first-round bye.
+The top five ranked conference champions, along with the seven highest ranked remaining teams, were selected to compete in the College Football Playoff.
+The top four ranked teams received a first-round bye.
+This was a change from the 2024–25 season, when the top four ranked conference champions were given a first-round bye.